testingisdocumenting/znai/znai-docs/znai/visuals/iframe.md

   fit: true
 }

-Note: Use `fit` parameter will automatically set the height of the iframe to fit the content
+Note: Use `fit` parameter to automatically set the height of the iframe to fit its content

 :include-file: iframe/custom.html {autoTitle: true}